robertomest/araujomarins.github.io/cv.md

 ## Short biography
 ---

 I started my study in Electronics and Computing Engineering at Federal University of Rio de Janeiro (UFRJ) in January 2011.
 Then, I was selected to participate on a Brazilian Government project called Science Without Borders studying one year (July 2013 - May 2014) in Illinois Institute of Technology (IIT), Chicago, Illinois.
 When I returned to Brazil, I joined the Laboratory of Signals, Multimedia, and Telecommunications (SMT), starting my interest in the area of signal processing.
-In the second quarter of 2016 started in the machine learning field, studying similarity-based methods to automatically detect faults on rotation machines, originating my B.Sc. final project.
+In the second quarter of 2016 I started in the machine learning field, studying similarity-based methods to automatically detect faults on rotation machines, originating my B.Sc. final project.
 Then, I joined the M.Sc. course from COPPE/UFRJ in the Electrical Engineering Program (PEE) with an emphasis in machine learning.
 Nowadays I'm continuing my last project and starting my study of deep learning.

 ## Education
 ---